xiong-jie-y/ai-yome/docs/dataset/01_why_annotation.md

-# What dataset construction article?
+# why dataset construction article?
 The dataset construction is important to train a good ML model.

 Both the quality and the quantity is really important for the dataset.